World Cup survival kit: Everything you need to know about Qatar 2022

 World Cup travel survival kit: Everything you need to know about Qatar 2022

-No one is quite sure what will happen about alcohol sales – Simon Calder reports on what we know so far
+On the eve of the tournament, Simon Calder reports on the latest state of travel play

-How did a country with no significant footballing tradition, no suitable existing infrastructure and a climate completely unsuited to a summer tournament – but with almost limitless cash – procure the right to host one of the world’s greatest sporting competitions?
-One day the full story may emerge,
+In 2010 a nation with no suitable existing infrastructure, a climate completely unsuited to a summer football tournament and a dismal human rights record was assigned to host one of the world’s greatest sporting competitions.

+Four other candidates (Australia, Japan, South Korea and the US) also bid to host the 2022 Fifa World Cup.
+But Qatar had one attribute the others lacked: almost limitless cash.

+Fifa, the world governing body, has many questions to answer.
+Several members of the executive committee members who voted on the tournament’s location have since been suspended, prosecuted for corruption or banned from football.

+Sepp Blatter, who was president of Fifa at the time the World Cup was awarded in 2010, has admitted the decision was “a mistake”.

-It is difficult to conceive of a less appropriate nation to be the sole venue for the 2022 Fifa World Cup – an honour bestowed on Qatar in 2010.
+It is difficult to conceive of a less appropriate nation to be the sole venue for the tournament.
+Initially matches were to be played in the usual midsummer spell, when the average daily high is over 40C.

-In March 2015, it was announced that the tournament would be played in early winter to avoid the intense summer heat, even though it meant ripping the heart out of European football seasons to accommodate the shift.
+In March 2015, Fifa announced that the tournament would be played in early winter to avoid the intense summer heat, even though it meant ripping the heart out of European football seasons to accommodate the shift.

-Ahead of kick-off on 21 November, stadiums are being completed on random patches of desert.
+An unknown number of migrant workers have died during the construction of infrastructure for the tournament.
+Sacha Deshmukh, chief executive of Amnesty International UK, said: “Migrant worker deaths are casting a long shadow over the 2022 World Cup.”

+Miguel Delaney, chief football writer for The Independent, wrote: “It is a disgrace that, in 2022, a country can host a World Cup where it has lured millions of people from the poorest countries on earth – often under false pretences – and then forced them into what many call ‘modern slavery’.”

+Human Rights Watch says Qatari law “discriminates against women in marriage, divorce, child custody, and inheritance”.
+Homosexuality is illegal; before the tournament a Qatari World Cup ambassador, Khalid Salman, described homosexuality as “damage in the mind”.

-The traditional camaraderie and international understanding that every World Cup fosters – most recently in the highly successful Russia 2018 – will be largely absent, and, more prosaically fans still don’t know the rules about getting a beer.
+The traditional multinational camaraderie that every World Cup fosters – most recently in the successful Russia 2018 tournament – will be largely absent.
+More prosaically, getting a beer became even more difficult just before the first match kicked off.

-Yet since Qatar 2022 is going ahead, all we can do is try to make the best of it.
-This is your essential survival kit.
+Yet Qatar 2022 is going ahead.
+This is the essential survival kit for fans of England and Wales.

 Just remind me about Qatar?